-Much of the potentially arable land is concentrated in a few geographic areas, while many nations of the Middle East, North Africa and South Asia, with high population growth, have already reached or are close to reaching the limits of the availability of agricultural land.
+Much of the potentially arable land is concentrated in a few geographical areas, while many nations of the Middle East, North Africa and South Asia, with high population growth, have already reached or are close to reaching the limits of the availability of agricultural land.

-Jellyfish Barge is produced by PNAT (www.pnat.net), A spin-off of the University of Florence.
-The team is composed of Stefano Mancuso, botanists and plant physiologists Camilla Pandolfi, Elisa Azzarello, Elisa Masi and by architettiÂ Cristiana Favretto and Antonio Girardi, founders of Studiomobile.
+Jellyfish Barge is manufactured by Pnat (www.pnat.net), a spin-off company of the University of Florence.
+The team is made up of Stefano Mancuso, botanists and plant physiologists Camilla Pandolfi, Elisa Azzarello, Elisa Masi and architects Cristiana Favretto and Antonio Girardi, founders of Studiomobile.